Back to blog

 What exactly is an MVNO?

 Let’s start with the basics.
-An MVNO (Mobile Virtual Network Operator) is a wireless service provider that doesn’t own its own network infrastructure.
-Instead, MVNOs lease access to the networks of big carriers like AT&T, T-Mobile, or Verizon.
-They purchase network capacity at wholesale rates, rebrand it, and sell it directly to consumers.
+An MVNO is a wireless service provider that doesn’t own its own network infrastructure.
+Instead, MVNOs lease access to the networks of carriers, such as AT&T, T-Mobile, and Verizon.

-The anatomy of an MVNO business model
+The MVNO business model

 The MVNO business model is all about strategic partnerships, creative pricing, and targeted marketing.
 If you’re looking to start an MVNO, it’s vital that you understand the mechanics.
 Here’s a breakdown of how MVNOs operate and turn a profit: